-To achieve this, businesses can proactively send out advance email and SMS ETA notifications to regularly keep your customers informed at every step of the delivery process.
-From order confirmation, to letting customers know when their delivery is nearby.
+To achieve this, businesses can proactively send out advance email and SMS ETA notifications to regularly keep their customers informed at every step of the delivery process.
+From order confirmation to letting customers know when their delivery is nearby.

-Similarly, businesses who are new to D2C distribution will likely want further reassurance that their orders are being delivered, and their processes are working effectively.
+Similarly, businesses who are new to D2C distribution will likely want further reassurance that their orders are being delivered and that their processes are working effectively.

 We’d recommend implementing a driver app which offers real-time job notifications, tracking, live reporting and electronic proof of delivery (EPOD) – all from your drivers’ mobile devices.

 Your drivers can even take photos and electronic signatures once the order has been delivered, for added peace of mind.